We are committed to promoting online safety for the whole school community at St. Matthew's.

 Please email school if you would like to receive a copy of the latest meeting minutes.

-Members: Mrs Costello, Mrs Hazeldine, Miss Hill, Mrs Pawson, Mrs Baird (E-Safety governor), Phillip Hilton (PCSO), Jason Brown (School ICT Technician) and the Digital Leaders.
+Members: Mr Hitchcock, Mrs Hazeldine (maternity leave), Miss Hill, Mrs Pawson, Mrs Baird (E-Safety governor), Matt Kirkham (PCSO), and the Digital Leaders.

 Our E-Safety Rules